Oneness Pentecostalism: Doctrine of God

 Oneness theology maintains that God is a singular spirit who is absolutely and indivisibly unitary, not three persons, individuals, or minds.
 They contend that the terms "Father", "Son", and "Holy Ghost" (or "Holy Spirit") are titles reflecting the different personal manifestations of God in the universe.
 To Oneness believers, the Father, Son, and Holy Spirit are three manifestations of one personal God.

 Oneness theologians often quote a phrase used by early pioneers of the movement: "God was manifested as the Father in creation, the Son in redemption, and the Holy Ghost in emanation."
 However, Oneness theologian David Norris points out that this does not mean that Oneness Pentecostals believe that God can only be one of those manifestations at a time, which may be suggested by the quote.
+Oneness theologian David K. Bernard also teaches that God is not limited to these three manifestations.

 According to Oneness theology, the Father and the Holy Spirit are the same personal God.
 It teaches that the term "Holy Spirit" is a descriptive title for God manifesting himself through the broader Christian Church.
 These two titles—as well as others—do not reflect divisible persons within the Godhead, but rather two different ways in which the one God reveals himself to his creatures.
 Thus, when the Old Testament (Hebrew Bible) speaks of "the Lord God and his Spirit" in Isaiah 48:16, it does not indicate two distinct persons, according to Oneness theology.
 Instead, "the Lord" means God in all his glory and transcendence, while "his Spirit" refers to his Holy Spirit that moved upon and spoke to the Hebrew prophets.
-Oneness theologian David K. Bernard states that this passage does not imply two persons any more than the numerous scriptural references to a man and his spirit or soul (such as in Luke 12:19) imply two "persons" existing within one body.
+Bernard states that this passage does not imply two persons any more than the numerous scriptural references to a man and his spirit or soul (such as in Luke 12:19) imply two "persons" existing within one body.
 Bernard asserts that it is unbiblical to describe God as a plurality of persons in any sense of the word, "regardless of what persons meant in ancient church history."

-Oneness Pentecostals maintain that early Christianity taught a form of strict monotheism consistent with their view, contrasting their views not only with Trinitarianism but equally with the theology espoused by the Latter-day Saints (who believe that Christ was a separate god from the Father and the Spirit) and Jehovah's Witnesses (who see him as the first-begotten Son of God and a subordinate deity to the Father).
+Oneness Pentecostals maintain that early Christianity taught a form of strict monotheism consistent with their view, contrasting their views not only with Trinitarianism but equally with the theology espoused by Latter-day Saints (who believe that Jesus is a separate god from the Father and the Spirit), and by Jehovah's Witnesses and Unitarians (who deny the full deity of Jesus and view him as a created being distinct from and subordinate to the Father).
 The Oneness position as nontrinitarian places them at odds with most mainstream Nicene Christian denominations, and some apologetics ministries and writers have categorized Oneness groups as cults.
 However, David A. Reed, a Trinitarian scholar at Wycliffe College and a leading academic authority on Oneness Pentecostalism, disagrees.
 He contends in his book "In Jesus' Name": The History and Beliefs of Oneness Pentecostals that the movement should be considered theologically heterodox, rather than heretical or cultish.